sakloui/jorban-martysmods.github.io/docs/reshade-guides/manual-reshade-installs.md

    ![File Placement](../images/manual-reshade-installs/place_reshade_dll_and_inject_in_game_folder.jpg)

 ---

 ## Step 7: Identify the game process name

 1. Launch the desired game.

-2. Open Task Manager and right-click on your game under the processes tab, then select `Go to Details`.
+2. Open Task Manager and right-click on your game under the processes tab, then select "Go to Details."

    ![Go to Details](../images/manual-reshade-installs/task_manager_go_to_details.jpg)